What Is a Metaphor: Types, Examples and Use in Academic Writing

 In both examples, we compare knowledge to a weapon.
 But in the first sentence, we explicitly state so, while the second one only alludes to the idea of a weapon.

 Implied or not, any metaphor has to be presented without a single typo or grammar error.
-Take our grammar checker for a test drive—and quickly weed out all mistakes from your writing.
+Use our guide about common grammar mistakes and quickly weed out all mistakes from your writing.

 Extended Metaphor

-Also known as a sustained metaphor, an extended metaphor spans multiple sentences, paragraphs, or even whole works.
+Also known as a sustained metaphor spans multiple sentences, paragraphs, or even whole works.
 Plato’s Allegory of the Cave is a good extended metaphor example.

 But soft!
 What light through yonder window breaks?